-A variety of social and educational programs and activities are offered each semester for students living in the residence halls and apartments.
-The goals for programming are to build community and help students learn about others as well as themselves.
-Many of the activities focus on the following areas: social, occupational, spiritual, physical, intellectual, and emotional growth and development.
-Some examples of programs are study skills seminars, stress management, career choices, alcohol awareness, abusive relationship panel, roommate game, Super Bowl parties, how to get along with your roommate, safe sex education, and others.
-Programs are offered during the week as well as on the weekends.
-If you have suggestions for programs, please tell your RA.
+We believe programming helps students become involved in their community.
+Each semester RAs plan and implement a variety of social and educational programs.
+RA programs focus on the following areas of growth and development: social, occupational, spiritual, physical, intellectual, and emotional.
+Some examples of programs include study skills seminars, stress management, career choices, alcohol awareness, abusive relationship panel, roommate game, Super Bowl parties, how to get along with your roommate, safe sex education, and many more.
+RAs offer programs through the semester during the week and every weekend.
+If you have suggestions for programs, please share the idea with your RA.